gustavocoding/jdg-ansible/README.md

     ansible-playbook -u ec2-user stress.yml

-Using custom variables:
+Override variable in the command line:

-    ansible-playbook -u ec2-user --extra-vars "stress_threads=500 duration_min=60 write_percent=90"  stress.yml stress.yml
+    ansible-playbook -u ec2-user --extra-vars "stress_threads=500 duration_min=60 read_percent=60 remove_percent=15 write_percent=25"  stress.yml stress.yml

-runs the stress test for 1 hour, with 500 threads, with 90% writes and 10% deletes.
+runs the stress test for 1 hour, with 500 threads, with 60% gets, 15% removes and 25% writes.

 #### Results

-JFRs for each JDG node and the latency results for the loader will be saved in the ```results``` folder.
+JFRs for each JDG node and the latency results will be automatically download and saved  to the ```results``` folder from the dir where this repository was cloned.